Do you want to have a hearing test but aren’t sure of where to go? Learn about online hearing tests in this week’s Audicus blog!

 Supplements to Online Hearing Tests

-A free hearing test online isn’t a substitute for regular checkups.
+An online hearing test isn’t a substitute for regular checkups.
 Although it is common for hearing to decline with age, a medical professional is best at determining whether there is anything unusual about changes in hearing.

 If you notice that your hearing has experienced a sharp decline, you’re newly experiencing a great disparity in the hearing capabilities of your right and left ears or you’re experiencing pain in your ears then it is essential that you go to an audiologist.
 Be sure to keep your ears happy and healthy!